0xcert/framework/docs/connectors/ethereum-api.md

 ### valueLedgerSource

-A class instance `variable` holding a `string` which represents the URL to the compiled ERC-20 related smart contract definition file.
+A class instance `variable` holding a `string` which represents the URL to the compiled ERC-20-related smart contract definition file.
 This file is used when deploying new value ledgers to the network.

 ### verbose

-A class instance `variable` holding a `boolean` which represents whether you are in verbose mode.
-Verbose mode means you will get more detailed information in the console about what is going on.
+A class instance `variable` holding a `boolean` which represents whether you are in a verbose mode.
+Verbose mode means the console will provide more detailed information about the current state.
 It defaults to `false`.

 ## Bitski front-end provider

 A [Bitski](https://www.bitski.com/) front-end provider is applied for in-browser use.
-The user will be prompted to create/log into his Bitski account when creating mutations.
+The user will be prompted to create/log in to their Bitski account when creating mutations.
 The provider automatically establishes a communication channel to Bitski which further performs communication with the Ethereum blockchain.
-To setup Bitski front-end provider, you first need to create a [development account](https://developer.bitski.com/) on Bitski, you will also need to host a call-back page like [this](https://github.com/BitskiCo/bitski-js/blob/develop/packages/browser/callback.html), and authorize its URL on previously created development account.
+To setup Bitski front-end provider, you first need to create a [development account](https://developer.bitski.com/) on Bitski, you will also need to host a callback page like [this](https://github.com/BitskiCo/bitski-js/blob/develop/packages/browser/callback.html), and authorize its URL on previously created development account.

 ### BitskiProvider(options)